 You must register yourself or your organization with URU.
 By registering, you acknowledge that you have read the toolkit and agree to uphold the core principles and mission of the Our Humanity transformational movement.
 By entering your information, you are “taking a pledge,” and therefore are granted access to our materials.
 Once you have completed your registration, you will receive a link to the catalog of videos and printable PDFs.

-Our Humanity is a messaging campaign designed to combat racial disparities in COVID-19 cases and deaths.
+Our Humanity is a risk-communication and risk-reduction education and prevention initiative designed to combat racial disparities in COVID-19 cases and deaths.
 COVID-19 has had a devastating impact on our entire country, but it has hit communities of color the hardest.

 The complete directory of PSA videos can be found on the Our Humanity page at urutherighttobe.org.